-Are you a side hustler, freelancer or run a small business?
-Then you I hope you’re using some sort of accounting software, like Quickbooks Self-Employed, to help you out.
+Are you a side hustler, freelancer, or run a small business?
+Then I hope you’re using some sort of accounting software, like Quickbooks Self-Employed, to help you out.

 Want to hear a crazy stat?
 Right now, self-employed workers make up 37% of the Canadian workforce.
 What’s even crazier is that by 2020 that number will jump to 45%!
 That means that almost half of Canadian workers will be self-employed in some way (either full-time or to supplement their income).

 This may seem like a big number at first, but it actually makes a lot of sense.
 Since the recession in 2008, wage growth has been either stagnant or slow to rise.
 Even though that was a decade ago, for many workers, especially those who live in expensive parts of the country, one job still isn’t enough to live off of.
 That’s a big reason why I decided to work two jobs after university, then eventually tacked on a third job (my freelance writing side hustle).

 When I graduated in June 2009 there were hardly any jobs.
 I so badly wanted to move out of my parents’ place and get an apartment of my own in Vancouver.
 Unfortunately, I had to endure a long and hard year of job hunting while taking any random gig I could get to make some sort of money.

 After about 6 months, I got an on-call job as a teleprompter operator for the news.
 I only worked one or two shifts per week, but it was something and I was grateful.
 When I eventually landed a full-time job at a newspaper 6 months later, I took a look at the salary and crunched the numbers.
 The job would earn me $30,000/year.
 That salary was low even for recession standards, but I knew I needed to take it.
 Still, it would be hard to live off that salary alone, so I decided to keep both jobs…for 3 years.